assist-project/dtls-fuzzer/README.md

 ### Others
 With Java set, we proceed install the other dependencies, maven and graphviz.
-What's left is to clone **dtls-fuzzer**'s repository to a folder of choice, and then make that folder our current directory.
+We follow that by cloning **dtls-fuzzer**'s repository to a folder of choice, and making that folder our current directory.

     > sudo apt-get install maven
     > sudo apt-get install graphviz